crguezl/crguezl.github.io/_posts/2021-02-04-on-the-interactive-nature-of-computing.md

   - Church Turing Thesis
 ---

+I have read with great interest the paper  [*The Interactive Nature of Computing: Refuting the Strong Church–Turing Thesis*](#goldin-interactive) by Dina Goldin and Peter Wegner.
+The reading took me to my first years teaching computability.
+At that time, I remember feeling uneasy while teaching the Fundamentals of Computability with questions (that I kept only to myself :smile:) like:

+* *"What do operating systems compute?"*,
+* *"What does my word processor computes?"*

+This paper is an attempt to tackle questions like these by introducing a new type of computing model they  name *Persistent Turing Machines*.
+Let me quote a couple of paragraphs

+> Function-based computation transforms a finite input into a finite output in a finite amount of time, in a closed-box fashion.
+By contrast, the general notion of computation includes arbitrary procedure and processes--which may be open, non-terminating, and involving multiple inputs interleaved with outputs.

+> We believe it is time  to recognize that today's computing applications, such as web services, intelligent agents, operating systems, and graphical user interfaces, are *interactive* rather than *algorithmic*; their job is provide ongoing services over time

+Summarizing, the conclusion of the paper is that the statement

+**A Turing Machine can do anything that a computer can do**

+is **false**

 ## Problem: The Asynchronous Sum (ASP)

 Write an Ordinary Turing machine that adds two numbers in unary.